scollinselliott/eratosthenes/README.md

     > hpd_95
     [1] -342.884905    8.820347

-Having a probablistically determined date for artifacts that works directly from the basis of their archaeological relationships evades the need to account for chronological discrepancies, and moreover affords the ability to work entirely within a formal, mathematical environment
+Having a probabilistically determined date for artifacts that works directly from the basis of their archaeological relationships evades the need to account for chronological discrepancies, and moreover affords the ability to work entirely within a formal, mathematical environment